Guttmacher Institute

 The Guttmacher Institute is a research and policy NGO that aims to improve sexual health and expand reproductive rights worldwide.
-The organization was started in 1968 and functions as both a research and educational organization.
-It operates mainly in the United States but also focuses on developing countries.
-Founded as part of Planned Parenthood, the Guttmacher Institute became independent from Planned Parenthood in 2007.
+The organization was started in 1968 as part of Planned Parenthood; it became independent from Planned Parenthood in 2007.
+It functions as both a research and educational organization.
+It operates mainly in the United States, and also in developing countries.

 The institute is named after obstetrician-gynecologist and former president of Planned Parenthood Alan F. Guttmacher.
 The Guttmacher Institute has many sources of funding nationally and internationally.
 One of its projects is keeping a running list of the reproductive health laws and policies throughout the United States.
-The current CEO is Herminia Palacio.
+As of April 2025 Jonathan Wittenberg and Destiny Lopez are co-presidents and co-CEOs.

 History

 Founded in 1968, the Guttmacher Institute was originally called the Center for Family Planning Program Development and was a branch of Planned Parenthood.
 After Alan Guttmacher's death, the Center for Family Planning Program Development was renamed and became an independent non-profit organization.
 In 2007, the organization officially split from Planned Parenthood.